calleyrat/randomisation-list/README.md

 <summary>RANDOMISATION WITHOUT STRATIFICATION</summary>
 <br>

-*In order to edit a randomisation list for a RCT comparing an experimental treatment against placebo (2 arms), using random block sizes of 6, 8, 10 and 12 (meaning that each block is defined with 3, 4, 5 or 6 occurences of each arm), we can compute the following code:*
+*In order to edit a randomisation list for a RCT comparing an experimental treatment against placebo (2 arms), with 410 patients, using random block sizes of 6, 8, 10 and 12 (meaning that each block is defined with 3, 4, 5 or 6 occurences of each arm), we can compute the following code:*

 ```r